vend/SlidePay_iOS/README.md

 ##Contact

-Please contact api@slidepay.com for any questions.
+Please contact api@slidepay.com with any questions.